Royals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Drew Waters and the Kansas City Royals take the field on Saturday at Kauffman Stadium against Julio Urias, who is projected to start for the Los Angeles Dodgers.
-First pitch is at 7:15 PM ET for the second game of a three-game series.
+Mookie Betts and the Los Angeles Dodgers will play Bobby Witt Jr. and the Kansas City Royals on Sunday at Kauffman Stadium, at 2:10 PM ET.

-The Dodgers are the favorite in this one, at -250, while the underdog Royals have +200 odds to win.
-Los Angeles is the run-line favorite (-2.5).
-The total is 9.5 runs for the matchup.
+The Dodgers are the favorite in this one, at -210, while the underdog Royals have +170 odds to upset.
+The contest's total is listed at 9.5 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.